-This year, we'd like to also increase Lodge support of these volunteers and rally all Elks to spend time with veterans in these facilities.
-Make sure you have a good relationship with your local Representatives and Deputy Representatives and coordinate with them on projects.
+Stay connected!
+We encourage you to form a good relationship with your local Representatives and Deputy Representatives and coordinate with them on projects.
 They may appreciate help with facility-based events, and you may want to invite the veterans from their facility to community or Lodge events.